redecentralize/redecentralize-website/_posts/interviews/2014-03-06-12-michiel-unhosted.md

 ---
 layout: post
 categories: interviews
 summary: "Michiel de Jong talks about Unhosted, a protocol to separate web applications from where their data is stored.
-How can we make personal web storage controlled by the user?"
+Plus a call for more developers to work on decentralized technologies, and how to get paid."
 title: "#12: Michiel de Jong - Unhosted"
 date: 2014-03-06 20:00:00
 author: "Francis Irving"